radzmi/Phishing-Simulation-Dashboard/README.md

 The dashboard is designed to support cybersecurity teams and management in identifying high-risk departments, evaluating phishing campaign performance, monitoring security awareness indicators, and estimating potential financial exposure through Annualized Loss Expectancy (ALE).

+## Project Objective

+The objective of this project is to demonstrate how phishing simulation data can be transformed into a clear and business-friendly dashboard.
+Instead of only showing technical cybersecurity metrics, this dashboard presents phishing risk in terms of employee behavior, department exposure, severity level, and estimated financial impact.

 ## 1. Executive Summary